MUCodeAcademy/MidlandCode-C14/Module 3 - Intro to React/Week 3/Day 1 - Monday/Classwork/classwork.md

 To finish the functionality of our app, here's what's left:

 1. Display the gifs to the page when they search for them.
 2. Add the ability to favorite and unfavorite gifs.
+(Context file)
 3. Display those on the favorites page.

 If you've completed it, here are some optional things you can try:

 1. Add a logout button
 2. Try to save the user's favorites when they logout and log back in
-    - This will be difficult to do, we'll learn better ways to do this in module 5
+    - This will be difficult to do, we'll learn better ways to do this in Module 5
 3. Fully stylize it with styled components and/or a different library like MUI

 ## Optional